Skip to content

 Installation Steps

-Since OpenSearch consumes significant resources and requires exclusive cluster resources, we need to configure cluster scheduling in advance.
+Since OpenSearch consumes significant resources and needs exclusive access to cluster resources, we need to configure cluster scheduling beforehand.

 Execute commands to label the cluster: